 Raising children is not something anyone can do alone, we all need a support group.
-Whether it is other parents, family, friends, neighbourhood and even now the digital world.
+Whether it is other parents, family, friends, neighbourhood or even now the digital world.

 In the more traditional frameworks, there is a general understanding of what doesn’t work in a neighbourhood.
-For example, if you see children playing on the street late at night, in the street where a car could come round the bend or just being nuisances, you would step in to correct them for their own safety.
+For example, if you see children playing on the street late at night, or likely to be hit by a car coming round the bend, you would step in to correct them for their own safety.

 If you were to see a child with a bad gang or perhaps drinking, you are likely to tell the parents.

-So now when we talk about the fact that most interactions are happening online; there should be some basic frameworks for parents to keep in mind.
-This needs to include what pertains to the digital world when it comes to raising responsible digital citizens.
+So now when we talk about the fact that most interactions are happening online; parents need some basic frameworks to navigate digital living and what is required to collectively raise responsible digital citizens.

 For example, where do you draw the line between saying “I’m going to mind my own business” with being able to figure out if a particular behaviour online is either inappropriate or borderline?
 Can we accurately determine when we should raise the red flag to the child’s parents or caregivers?
 These questions are a critical part of our evolution to effective parenting in the e-village.